technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // DoubleVariadic<String, String, Int, String>.Type = DoubleVariadic<T: <String, String>, U: <Int, String>>

 // -----------------------------------------------------------------------------
-// There might be ambiguity here, so it's might be desirable to use the parame-
+// There might be ambiguity here, so it might be desirable to use the
-// ter's names
+// parameter's names
 // -----------------------------------------------------------------------------

 DoubleVariadic<String, String, String, String>